ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

 ## What is created
 {: #bw4hana-automation-created}

 The scripts work in two phases.
 The first phase automates the resources for the VPC provisioning process in an existing VPC created when you deployed the bastion VSI.
-The second phase creates the SAP architecture in a distributed environment SAP BW/4HANA App server on a distinct VSI VPC machine and HANA DB on a dedicated server type VSI VPC box machine.
+The second phase creates the SAP architecture in a distributed environment SAP BW/4HANA App server on a distinct VSI VPC machine and SAP HANA DB on a dedicated server type VSI VPC box machine.

 During the first phase, the VPC is provisioned in an existing VSI created when you deployed the bastion VSI: